Takashiidobe/notes/src/books/game-programming-patterns/bytecode.md

 DSLs and the like have a tendency to grow like vines.
 Try your best to keep it small, or rearchitect it when needed.

-### You\'ll need a front-end
+### You'll need a front-end

-You\'ll need to find some way to generate this bytecode that this pattern interprets.
+You'll need to find some way to generate this bytecode that this pattern interprets.

-### You\'ll miss your debugger
+### You'll miss your debugger

-You\'ll need to build a debugger for your language since otherwise there\'ll be no way to debug it, which will delay you from shipping your code.
+You'll need to build a debugger for your language since otherwise there'll be no way to debug it, which will delay you from shipping your code.

 ## Sample Code

-This\'ll be fairly simple: create an instruction set for the VM.
+This'll be fairly simple: create an instruction set for the VM.

 ### A magical API

-Let\'s start out with an API for a wizard.
+Let's start out with an API for a wizard.

 ```cpp
 void setHealth(int wizard, int amount);